AjeeshWeltec/embedded_System/Logical_Analyser_ES_CoronaVersion/Readme.md

 - Back to Mode selection screen from each state is carried out on Button\_2 press.
 - Generally mode selection assigned to Button\_2 and Action is carried out by Button\_1.

+Circuit Design
+	Both button are directly connected to the Teensy pin without a resistor , this is achieved by activating the ‘INPUT_PULLUP’ command in the coding when calling button pins, this activates the internal pull up resistor of the Teensy.
+	The I2C is an open drain interface standard that requires a pull up resistor to pull up the signal to a high state.
+OLED communicates via I2C protocol, and  has inbuilt pull-up resistor.
+That is the reason why we are not using external resistor.
+	Calculating Internal Pull-up resistor for OLED
+ >From I2C specification
+ tr (rise time of SDA & SCL signal) for fast mode=300ns(OLED is fast mode) VOL max (Low-level output voltage at 3mA current sink, VCC>2V)=0.4V Cb capacitive load of each bus line = 400pF

+Thus from equation for Pull up resistor RP
+    RP(min)=(Vcc-VoL(max))/IoL=(3.3-0.4)/0.0003=9.6KΩ
+    RP(max)=tr/(0.8473*Cb)=(300*10^(-9))/(0.8473*10^(-12) ) =885.16Ω

+Thus value of RP of OLED is between 885.16 Ω and 9.6KΩ

 **DISCUSSON &amp; LIMITATIONS**

 Limitations of my design are